turingschool/curriculum/source/projects/mastermind.markdown

 ## Evaluation Rubric

-* Use TDD to drive development
-* Implement a REPL interface
-* Practice using Enumerable techniques
-* Breaking logic into components

 The project will be assessed with the following rubric:

-### 1. Fundamental Ruby & Collections
+### 1. Fundamental Ruby & Style

+* 4:  Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring
+* 3:  Application shows strong effort towards organization, content, and refactoring
+* 2:  Application runs but the code has many long methods (>8 lines) and needs significant refactoring
+* 1:  Application generates syntax error or crashes during execution

+### 2. Enumerable & Collections

-* 4: Application consistently makes use of the best-choice Enumerable methods and strong Ruby style
+* 4: Application consistently makes use of the best-choice Enumerable methods
-* 3: Application demonstrates comfortable use of Enumerable and strong Ruby style
+* 3: Application demonstrates comfortable use of several Enumerable techniques
-* 2: Application demonstrates functional knowledge of Enumerable with Ruby style that needs refactoring
+* 2: Application demonstrates functional knowledge of Enumerable but only uses the most basic techniques
-* 1: Application demonstrates deficiencies with Enumerable and poor Ruby style
+* 1: Application demonstrates deficiencies with Enumerable and struggles with collections

-### 2. Test-Driven Development
+### 3. Test-Driven Development

-* 4: Application is broken into components which are tested in both isolation and integration
+* 4: Application is broken into components which are well tested in both isolation and integration
-* 3: Application is broken into components but does not balance isolation and integration tests
+* 3: Application is well tested but does not balance isolation and integration tests
 * 2: Application makes some use of tests, but the coverage is insufficient
 * 1: Application does not demonstrate strong use of TDD

-### 3. REPL Interface
+### 4. REPL Interface

 * 4: Application's REPL goes above and beyond expectations to improve the gameplay
 * 3: Application's REPL is clear and pleasant to use
-* 2: Application's REPL has some inconsistencies / rough edges
+* 2: Application's REPL has some inconsistencies or rough edges
 * 1: Application's REPL has enough problems as to make play difficult

-### 4. Breaking Logic into Components
+### 5. Breaking Logic into Components

 * 4: Application is expertly divided into logical components such that individual pieces could be reused or replaced without difficulty
 * 3: Application effectively breaks logical components apart with clear intent and usage